 ROAS = Total Revenue / Cost of Ads

-Target ROAS is an automated bidding strategy on Google Ads that will adjust your bids based on your end goal.
-Google Ads uses your past conversion data to predict future conversion opportunities and their return.
-Google Ads will set a max cost per click bid to target the average ROAS you specified.
+Target ROAS is an automated Google Ads keyword bidding strategy that will adjust your bids based on your end goal.
+Google uses your past conversion data to predict future conversion opportunities and their return.
+Google will set a max cost per click bid to target the average ROAS you specified.

-3. Target Search Page Location – You Will Increase Brand Awareness
+Target Search Page Location – Maximize Brand Awareness When Users Search

-Choosing to target a search page location with your Google Ads is an effective way to increase your company’s brand awareness.
-This Google Ads keyword bidding strategy automatically bids on keywords to show your advertisement at the top of search engine results.
-For this strategy to be the most effective, you should try to bid for the top of the page, or at the very least the first page.
+Choosing to target a Google search page location for your campaigns is an effective way to increase your company’s brand awareness.
+This keyword bidding strategy automatically bids on keywords to show your advertisement at the top of Google search engine results.
+For this bid strategy to be the most effective, you should try to bid for the top of the page, or at the very least the first page.

-One aspect of targeting a search page location that you should keep in mind is that it can be costly to reach the top of a search engine result page.
-Ad campaigns that tend to be more successful with this strategy are ones that have relevant ads for the keywords they bid.
-We recommend having a strong call to action in your Google ad if you decide to use this bidding strategy.
+One aspect of targeting a Google search page location that you should keep in mind is that it can be costly to reach the top of a search engine result page.
+Ad campaigns that tend to be more successful with this bid strategy are ones that have relevant ads for the keywords they bid.
+We recommend having a strong call to action in your Google ad if you choose to use this bid strategy.

-4. Target Cost Per Click (CPC) – Improve Your Google Ads Keyword Bidding Strategy
+Target CPC (Cost Per Click) – A Highly Effective Google Ads Keyword Bidding Strategy

-If your Google Ads campaign goal is to generate more traffic for your website, the cost per click (CPC) bidding strategy is one of the easiest ways to do that.
+If your Google Ads campaign goal is to generate more traffic for your website, the Target CPC (Cost Per Click) bidding strategy is one of the easiest ways to do that.
 There are two ways that you can best target CPC for your ad campaign.
 The first is to manually set your maximum CPC bid for each ad that you run.
 The second way you can target CPC is to maximize clicks by setting a daily budget automatically.

 (Average Conversion Value/Desired ROAS) x (Conversion Rate) = Max CPC Bid